kimbrow-slice/DoomsdayLabs-PenetrationTest/tools/Tools.md

 ## Hashcat

-Hashcat is a free open-source "cracker" which is used in the process decoding stolen encrypted passwords and hashes.
+Hashcat is a free open-source software that is considered the worlds fastest password recovery tool.
+This is often used to crack encrypted passwords or hashes to gain priviledge escalation.

 ### Usage